dimforge/ncollide/ray_casting/acceleration_structures.md

 </center>

-If your objects can move, you may use a [broad phase](../contact_determination/broad_phase.html) that implements the `broad::RayCastBroadPhase` trait.
-A lighter, often simpler, alternative is to use the `partitioning::DBVT` structure directly (it is used by one of the broad phase algorithms).
+If your objects can move, you may use a [broad phase](../contact_determination/broad_phase.html) since the `BroadPhase` trait warrants ray-casting capabilities.
+Though a lighter and often simpler alternative is to use a space-partitioning structure like the `partitioning::DBVT` directly.

-If your objects do not move, the `partitioning::BVT`  will be more efficient.
+If your objects do not move, the `partitioning::BVT` will be more efficient and usable on a multi-threaded context.

 ## The BVT
 For a static scene, better performances will be achieved by an immutable